Pentagon OKs next step in competition for Air Force spy planes

 | WASHINGTON

-WASHINGTON The Pentagon's chief arms buyer has approved the next steps in a long-awaited multibillion-dollar competition to replace the Air Force's ageing fleet of E-8 JSTARS spy and battle management planes.
+WASHINGTON The Pentagon's chief arms buyer has approved the next step in a long-awaited multibillion-dollar competition to replace the Air Force's aging fleet of E-8 JSTARS spy and battle management planes.

-Three teams are competing for the work: Northrop Grumman Corp (NOC.N), which built the existing planes and is teaming with General Dynamics Corp (GD.N); Lockheed Martin Corp (LMT.N), which is working with Canada's Bombardier BBDd.TO; and Boeing Co (BA.N).
+Three teams are competing for the work: Northrop Grumman Corp, which built the existing planes and is teaming with General Dynamics Corp; Lockheed Martin Corp, which is working with Raytheon Co and Canada's Bombardier; and Boeing Co.

-Additional details about the memorandum signed by Kendall were not immediately available, but a source familiar with the decision said the Pentagon's fiscal 2017 budget request would include funding for the programme.
+Additional details about the memorandum were not immediately available, but a source familiar with the decision said the Pentagon's fiscal 2017 budget request would include funding for the program.

-Representative Tom Graves, a Georgia Republican, welcomed the news, calling it a "significant step" towards replacing the ageing fleet with next-generation aircraft.
+Representative Tom Graves, a Georgia Republican, welcomed the news, calling it a "significant step" toward replacing the aging fleet with next-generation aircraft.

 "I am confident that the Defense Department understands JSTARS is a major priority for Congress and will complete the process of updating the JSTARS fleet in a timely manner," Graves said.

-The source, who was not authorized to speak publicly, said the Pentagon had reviewed alternatives and ruled out the possibility of using unmanned aircraft.
+The source familiar with the decision, who was not authorized to speak publicly, said the Pentagon had reviewed alternatives and ruled out the possibility of using unmanned aircraft.

-Kendall met earlier this week with Graves and other U.S. lawmakers, who have pressed the Pentagon to accelerate work on a replacement for the existing fleet of Joint Surveillance Target Attack Radar System aircraft, or JSTARS, which has flown well over 100,000 combat hours and is rapidly approaching the end of its srvice life.
+Kendall met this week with Graves and other U.S. lawmakers, who have pressed the Pentagon to accelerate work on a replacement for its fleet of Joint Surveillance Target Attack Radar System aircraft, or JSTARS, which has flown over 100,000 combat hours and is approaching the end of its service life.

-Graves and 59 other members of key defence-related committees in Congress told Defense Secretary Ash Carter in a letter dated Nov.
-20 that they were concerned about delays in the acquisition programme since only half of the current fleet of 16 aircraft were combat ready at any given time because of required maintenance.
+Graves and 59 other members of two key defense committees in Congress told Defense Secretary Ash Carter in a letter dated Nov.
+20 that they were concerned about delays in the acquisition program since only half of the current fleet of 16 aircraft were combat ready at any given time because of maintenance.

-"Replacing the existing fleet with next-generation aircraft is essential, which is why we want to ensure that the critical mission performed by the JSTARS team is not jeopardised by a lengthy acquisition process," the lawmakers wrote in the letter.
+"Replacing the existing fleet with next-generation aircraft is essential, which is why we want to ensure that the critical mission performed by the JSTARS team is not jeopardized by a lengthy acquisition process," the lawmakers wrote.

 (Reporting by Andrea Shalal; Editing by Andrew Hay, Lisa Von Ahn and Steve Orlofsky)